wikimedia/operations-debs-varnish4/doc/sphinx/include/counters.rst

 	Total number of threads destroyed in all pools.

 threads_failed – Thread creation failed (INFO)
 	Number of times creating a thread failed.
 See VSL::Debug for diagnostics.
 See also parameter thread_fail_delay.

 thread_queue_len – Length of session queue (INFO)
 	Length of session queue waiting for threads.
 NB: Only updates once per second.
 See also parameter thread_queue_limit.

 busy_sleep – Number of requests sent to sleep on busy objhdr (INFO)
 	Number of requests sent to sleep without a worker thread because they found a busy object.

 busy_wakeup – Number of requests woken after sleep on busy objhdr (INFO)
-	Number of requests taken of the busy object sleep list and and rescheduled.
+	Number of requests taken off the busy object sleep list and rescheduled.

 busy_killed – Number of requests killed after sleep on busy objhdr (INFO)
 	Number of requests killed from the busy object sleep list due to lack of resources.

 sess_queued – Sessions queued for thread (INFO)
 	Number of times session was queued waiting for a thread.
 See also parameter thread_queue_limit.

 sess_dropped – Sessions dropped for thread (INFO)
 	Number of times session was dropped because the queue were too long already.
 See also parameter thread_queue_limit.

 n_object – object structs made (INFO)
-	Number of object structs made
+	Approximate number of HTTP objects (headers + body, if present) in the cache.

 n_vampireobject – unresurrected objects (DIAG)
 	Number of unresurrected objects

 n_objectcore – objectcore structs made (INFO)
-	Number of objectcore structs made
+	Approximate number of object metadata elements in the cache.
+Each object needs an objectcore, extra objectcores are for hit-for-miss, hit-for-pass and busy objects.

 n_objecthead – objecthead structs made (INFO)
-	Number of objecthead structs made

-n_waitinglist – waitinglist structs made (DEBUG)
-	Number of waitinglist structs made
+	Approximate number of different hash entries in the cache.

 n_backend – Number of backends (INFO)
 	Number of backends known to us.